Board and Care Homes – a Great Option for Seniors

 - Assisted Living options have more amenities and planned recreational activities.

-- Board and care homes typically have shared kitchen and living spaces whereas some assisted living residents have their own full apartment or attached kitchenette.
+- Board and care homes typically have shared kitchen and living spaces, whereas some assisted living residents have their own full apartment or attached kitchenette.

 - The smaller population at board and care homes can make it more difficult for seniors to find friends.

 No matter what type of assistance your loved one needs, your local CarePatrol representative can help you find the perfect fit.
-Set up a time to talk with us if you have questions about board and care homes, assisted living, or any other concern.
+Set up a time to talk with us if you have questions about board and care homes, assisted living, or any other concerns.